inginerie-software-2023-2024/proiect-inginerie-software-scienceteam/README.md

     `git lfs pull`

-- Open a terminal in server directory, and run the following command:
+- Open a terminal in the server directory, and run the following command:

     `npm install`